codingpsych72/smpt_gui/README.md

         -->now navigate to the smtp_gui directory and proceed as below

-   4)make the python script executable (mostly executable as default but if you face any difficulty) chmod +x (script name)
+   3)make the python script executable (mostly executable as default but if you face any difficulty) chmod +x (script name)

    4)execute the script:
      ##python3 smtp_mail.py

-   Fill in the necessary details and click send mail button and swoosh your mail has been sent!!!!
+   5)Fill in the necessary details and click send mail button and swoosh your mail has been sent!!!!